-The first measure is to ensure that you comply with the Payment Card Industry Data Security Standard (PCI DSS).
-Created by Visa, MasterCard, American Express, Discover and JCB in 2006, this standard requires that businesses meet certain criteria to ensure their transactions are as secure as they can be.
+The first step is to ensure that you comply with the Payment Card Industry Data Security Standard (PCI DSS).
+Created by Visa, Mastercard, American Express, Discover and JCB in 2006, this standard requires that businesses meet certain criteria to ensure their transactions are as secure as they can be.

 The second action is to upgrade your card reader to accept EMV (Europay, Mastercard and Visa) chip cards.
-Most credit cards have a chip embedded into one end of the card, and having the technology to read it makes the transaction significantly more secure, because the chip is harder to counterfeit than the standard magnetic strip.
+Most credit cards have a chip embedded in one end of the card, and having the technology to read it makes the transaction significantly more secure because the chip is harder to counterfeit than the standard magnetic strip.

 Consumers usually don’t pay credit card processing fees.
-Some processors advertise surcharging programs that pass processing fees to your customers, but these programs aren’t popular with consumers, and it could be risky for you.
+Some processors advertise surcharging programs that pass processing fees to your customers.
+However, these programs aren’t popular with consumers and thus could be risky.

 Before implementing such a program, you need to know your customers and determine if they would accept it or if it would lead them to shop elsewhere.
-As mentioned above, the credit card networks have rules for surcharging that you must follow.
+As mentioned above, the credit card networks have surcharge rules.

 Authorization holds vary depending on the status of the transaction and the card issuer’s self-imposed time limits.
-For most transactions, a merchant has up to 30 days to clear an authorization hold, though some credit card companies like Visa and Discover have significantly shorter time limits before such authorizations “fall off” the account.
-By failing to complete a transaction hold, you run the risk of being charged a misuse fee by the credit card processing company charging you a misuse fee.
+For most transactions, a merchant has up to 30 days to clear an authorization hold, though some credit card companies, like Visa and Discover, have significantly shorter time limits before such authorizations “fall off” the account.
+By failing to complete a transaction hold, you run the risk of the credit card processing company charging you a misuse fee.

 Credit card processors charge a variety of fees.
 Some are etched in stone; others are negotiable.
-On the non-negotiable front is the interchange fee.
-It's the fee charged by card-issuing banks on every transaction made with their credit cards.
+One non-negotiable charge is the interchange fee, which card-issuing banks charge on every transaction made with their credit cards.
 That fee is passed on to the merchant.
-The amount charged is based on what type of credit card the customer uses, whether the transaction is in person or online, and the amount of the purchase.
-The riskier the payment method is, the more you'll pay in interchange fees.
+The amount charged is based on the type of credit card the customer uses, whether the transaction is in person or online, and the amount of the purchase.
+The riskier the payment method is, the more you pay in interchange fees.

-The assessment or service fee is another non-negotiable cost.
-Payment processors must pay it to the card networks, and they pass that fee on to the merchant.
+The assessment fee or service fee is another non-negotiable cost.
+Payment processors must pay this fee to the card networks, and they pass that fee on to the merchant.

-The payment processor’s markup is the fee you can negotiate, depending on your vendor.
-This is the fee the payment processor charges to use its services.
+The payment processor’s markup is the fee the payment processor charges to use its services.
 You may be able to negotiate this fee with some credit card processing companies.

-There are three main credit card processing models: tiered pricing, interchange-plus and flat-rate pricing.
-With tiered pricing, the credit card processor charges you the interchange rate, an assessment fee, and its markup in different tiers.
+There are three main credit card processing pricing models: tiered, interchange-plus and flat rate.
+With tiered pricing, the credit card processor charges you the interchange rate, an assessment fee and its markup in different tiers.
 There are usually three tiers, but some vendors have up to six.
 The rates might vary by transaction type and credit card.
 It’s difficult to compare the costs of vendors with tiered pricing.

 Interchange-plus pricing is a structure in which credit card processors charge you the interchange rate, the assessment fees and their markup.
 You know exactly how much you are paying for the transaction, since the markup stays the same regardless of the type of card or transaction.

-With a flat-rate pricing model, the vendor charges you a fixed percentage of each sale – it doesn't matter if your customer is using a Visa, Mastercard or any other credit card.
-There could also be a per-transaction fee that's dependent on whether it was an in-person or card-not-present payment.
+With a flat-rate pricing model, the vendor charges you a fixed percentage of each sale regardless of whether the customer is using a Visa, Mastercard or any other credit card.
+There could also be a per-transaction fee that depends on whether the transaction was an in-person or card-not-present payment.

 Does online credit card processing work the same as in-store processing?

-In-store and online credit card processing work in the same manner, the only difference is that, with online credit card processing, the consumer doesn’t swipe a credit card.
-Instead, he or she inputs their credit card information while checking out online.
-This typically includes providing the card number, expiration date, the CVV number and the shopper’s billing address.
+In-store and online credit card processing work the same way.
+The only difference is that, with online credit card processing, the consumer doesn’t swipe or insert a credit card.
+Instead, the customer inputs their credit card information while checking out online.
+This information typically includes the card number, the expiration date, the CVV number and the shopper’s billing address.
 Most credit card processors support both in-person and online payments.
 The latter is becoming more important as e-commerce and mobile commerce become more popular.

 Should I avoid tiered credit card processor pricing?

-Most of the time, the answer is yes.
-With tiered pricing, credit card processors bundle the interchange rate, assessment fees and markup into one pricing plan.
-Because it is bundled together, it’s difficult to tell what you are paying for each item.
+Most small businesses should avoid tiered credit card processor pricing, which bundles the interchange rate, assessment fees and markup into one pricing plan.
+Because the costs are bundled, it’s difficult to tell how much you are paying for each item.
 It also makes it hard to comparison shop.
 Unless the vendor is willing to break out its fees, it’s best to avoid a tiered pricing structure.

 Did the COVID-19 pandemic have any impact on how small businesses accept payments?

-Without a doubt, the pandemic had a big impact on how consumers pay for products and services.
-Before the onset of COVID-19, contactless and digital payments were a nice add-on.
-A convivence that was more novelty than anything else.
-But once the pandemic struck, and staying apart was the norm, contactless payments became vital.
-Same for mobile payments and online shopping.
+The COVID-19 pandemic had a big impact on how consumers pay for products and services.
+Contactless and digital payments, which were once considered a nice-to-have, quickly became a must-have.
+Mobile payments and e-commerce also grew significantly.
 Small businesses were forced to adapt by acquiring contactless payment terminals, accepting different digital and mobile payment methods, and embracing e-commerce as the main way to conduct business.
 Although the growth rate in new payment technologies has receded, these payment methods have become the norm for many consumers.

-Processing a credit card payment is the same for most product categories and business types.
-It starts with the customer selecting an item to purchase.
-The credit card he or she is paying with is then swiped, scanned or inputted into a payment terminal.
-The data is then transmitted to be approved.
+The steps in credit card processing are the same for most product categories and business types.
+The process starts with the customer selecting an item to purchase.
+The credit card is then swiped, scanned or entered into a payment terminal.
+Next, the data is transmitted to be approved.
 Once it goes through the authorization, which happens in seconds, the transaction will either go through or be declined.
-If there are enough funds to cover it, the transaction is authorized and completed.
-The merchant closes out all the credit card transactions at the end of the day.
-The credit card processor’s acquiring bank then gets to work collecting the money from the credit card issuers.
+If there are enough funds, the transaction is authorized and completed.
+The merchant closes out all of the credit card transactions at the end of the day, and the credit card processor’s acquiring bank collects the money from the credit card issuers.
 The sales are then deposited into the merchant’s bank account, typically in two days or less.